berend/berend.github.io-source/content/articles/2018-01-31-first-article.md

 ## Why?

 I like learning new stuff.
-In my opinion learning works best if you can teach or describe what you learnt to others.
+In my opinion the best way to learn is to teach.
 This is what I try to do here.